retran/meowvim/README.md

 # 🐱 MeowVim

-> A dotfiles management system that sets up your development environment with a single command.
+> The purr-fect Neovim configuration for a cozy coding session.
+May or may not increase your productivity by a feline factor.

 <div align="center">